phorgeit/phorge/README.md

-**Phorge** is a collection of web applications which help software companies build better software.
+**Vixon** is a collection of web applications which help software companies build better software.

-Phorge is a community-maintained fork of [Phabricator](http://phabricator.org).
+Vixon is a community-maintained fork of [Phorge](http://phorge.it).

-Phorge includes applications for:
+Vixon includes applications for:

   - reviewing and auditing source code;
   - hosting and browsing repositories;